Jeongholee21/README-Generator/Develop/ReadMeSample.md

 ## Contact
-  For any questions contact GitHub user [Jeongholee21](https://github.com/Jeongholee21) or at this email: jeongholee@hotmail.com
+  For any questions contact GitHub user [Lee Test](https://github.com/Lee Test) or at this email: lee@gmail.com